 Does travel have a long tail?
 It does indeed.
 If you look at the cruise industry, for example, the mass market Caribbean cruises dominate the scene – these are the “blockbuster” inventory items of the travel marketplace.
 But behind that massive body of sales is the long tail of niche cruises – Antarctica, river cruising, eco-cruises, the Amazon, the Galapagos.
 Vast crowds travel every year to Las Vegas, Disney and Cancun.
 But a much larger combined crowd travels to Iceland, national parks, Tanzania and lesser known destinations seeking out new and different experiences.

-Particularly in the Baby Boomer generation, there is tremendous opportunity in niche marketing.
+There is tremendous opportunity in niche marketing.
 Travel professionals who adopt a niche can distinguish themselves so much more quickly than a generalist.
 That is not to say that a niche marketer cannot also be a generalist.
 But by taking on a niche market, by writing about it on your blog, by promoting it in your local community, by focusing some of your marketing efforts on your niche, you begin to stand out from the crowd.
 Search engines pick up on your site more as more significant to your niche, and you plant seeds in your marketplace that tell everyone of your specialty.

 Travel agents with a specialization have distinct marketing advantages.
 First, it is easier to locate your market.
 Specialize in Celtic ancestry, golf, disabled travel, bird watching, biking or skiing, and the location of your target market becomes instantly visible.
 Your ability to reach out and touch the very clients you want to locate is greatly enhanced.
 Marketing becomes much less an expensive proposition when you don’t have to hunt for prospects in a random, shotgun fashion.